Some security incidents are best detected by a sequence of logs originating from different products, i.e. log types.

-- You can preview the results in Kibana Discover for each query independently.
-Click Preview in Kibana to open the results for the past 24 hours in another tab.
+- You can preview the results in OpenSearch Dashboards for each query independently.
+Click Preview in OpenSearch Dashboards to open the results for the past 24 hours in another tab.

 - If you change your mind, you can delete either of the queries.
 Click X Delete query to return to a single-query form.

 If you opt to join the queries, you must first add group by fields that will aggregate results by values.
 When the queries are joined, the values of the join fields must match for the rule to trigger.

 - First, select the group by fields for each of the queries.

 - You can select as many as 3 fields.

 - The number of group by fields can differ between the queries.